sahoosar/spm_backend/README.md

 # Stock Portfolio Management Service

 This microservice manages user investment portfolios, holdings, and transactions.
-Built with **Spring Boot, WebFlux, HikariCP, and MySQL**.
+Built with **Spring Boot, WebFlux, and MySQL**.

 ## Features
-- User Portfolio Management
+- User Portfolio Management (login and register)
-- Stock Holdings Tracking
+- Stock list (This is the list of scrips )
 - Transaction Logging (BUY/SELL)
 - Global Exception Handling
-- HikariCP Connection Pooling
+- Portfolio Overview with details of holding and capability to add and remove from holdings

 ## Tech Stack
 - **Backend:** Java 17, Spring Boot 3.4.3, Spring WebFlux
-- **Database:** MySQL 8.x with HikariCP
+- **Database:** MySQL 8.x
 - **Build Tool:** Maven

 ## Database Schema